Skip to continue

 Expected technical performance

-• Ability to operate in even the harshest weather conditions present in marine environments.
-Unaffected by rain, fog, splash or changes in lighting.
+• Ability to operate in even the harshest weather conditions present in marine environments, unaffected by rain, fog, splash or changes in lighting.

 • Single sensor solution: 360°, long-range radar.